Page last updated: 24 July 2020

 - face masks can help reduce transmissions

-- people to be stationed two meters apart
+- people to be stationed 2 meters apart.

 Each of the guidance documents states:

 ‘This guidance does not supersede any legal obligations relating to health and safety, employment or equalities and it is important that as a business or an employer you continue to comply with your existing obligations, including those relating to individuals with protected characteristics.
 It contains non-statutory guidance to take into account when complying with these existing obligations.’

 However, the guidance makes no direct reference to disability or reasonable adjustments and does not set out any advice or principles on how to reconcile situations where the needs of disabled people might clash with the advice on workplace safety.